Margaret Fuller: Assignment in Europe

 In 1846, the New-York Tribune sent Fuller to Europe, specifically England and Italy, as its first female foreign correspondent.
 She traveled from Boston to Liverpool in August on the Cambria, a vessel that used both sail and steam to make the journey in ten days and sixteen hours.
 Over the next four years she provided the Tribune with thirty-seven dispatches.
 She interviewed many prominent writers including George Sand and Thomas Carlyle—whom she found disappointing because of his reactionary politics, among other things.
 George Sand had previously been an idol of hers, but Fuller was disappointed when Sand chose not to run for the French National Assembly, saying that women were not ready to vote or to hold political office.
 Fuller was also given a letter of introduction to Elizabeth Barrett by Cornelius Mathews, but did not meet her at that time, because Barrett had just eloped with Robert Browning.

 In England in the spring of 1846, she met Giuseppe Mazzini, who had been in exile there from Italy since 1837.
-Fuller also met the Roman patriot Giovanni Angelo Ossoli, a marquis belonging to a noble family not particularly rich (but not poor) who worked as an employee at an uncle's commercial office and at the same time volunteered in the Civic Guard corps (then National Guard).
-Fuller and Ossoli moved in together in Florence, Italy, likely before they were married, though whether they ever married is uncertain.
+Fuller also met the Roman patriot Marchese Giovanni Angelo Ossoli, a nobleman of modest means, employed at an uncle's commercial office, who volunteered in the Civic Guard (then National Guard).
+Fuller and Ossoli moved in together in Florence, Italy, likely before they were married; whether they ever married is uncertain.
 Fuller was originally opposed to marrying him, in part because she was Protestant and he was Catholic.
 Emerson speculated that the couple was "married perhaps in Oct.
 Nov. or Dec" of 1847, though he did not explain his reasoning.
 Biographers have speculated that the couple married on April 4, 1848, to celebrate the anniversary of their first meeting but one biographer provided evidence they first met on April 1 during the ceremony called "Lavanda degli Altari" (Altars Lavage).
 By the time the couple moved to Florence, they were referred to as husband and wife, though it is unclear if any formal ceremony took place.
 It seems certain that at the time their child was born, they were not married.

-Around New Year's Day 1848, she suspected she was pregnant but kept it from Ossoli for several weeks.
+Around New Year's Day 1848, she suspected she was pregnant, but kept it from Ossoli for several weeks.
 Their child, Angelo Eugene Philip Ossoli, was born in early September 1848 and nicknamed Angelino.
-The couple was very secretive about their relationship but, after Angelino suffered an unnamed illness, they became less so.
+The couple was very secretive about their relationship, but after Angelino suffered an unnamed illness they became less so.
 Fuller informed her mother about Ossoli and Angelino in August 1849 in a letter that explained that she had kept silent so as not to upset her "but it has become necessary, on account of the child, for us to live publicly and permanently together."
 Her mother's response suggests that she was aware that the couple was not legally married.
 She was nevertheless happy for her daughter, writing: "I send my first kiss with my fervent blessing to my grandson."